*This is a series re-blog from 2013*

 The middle section of the book explores major challenges to the Christian faith – both historically and in modern times.
 The book is not meant to be apologetic, rather it just presents the various difficulties some people face in holding on to their faith.

-The point is: We should be familiar with these objections to faith and take them seriously…rather than being dismissive, as Christians can unfortunately be sometimes.
+The point is: We should be familiar with these objections to faith and take them seriously…rather than be dismissive, as Christians can unfortunately be sometimes.
 People struggling to retain their faith deserve respect and consideration.
 Have you ever had a serious concern about an issue, only to be treated in a dismissive manner?
 It is very frustrating!

 This section of the book looks at the influence of science, philosophy, the field of biblical criticism, psychology, social issues, and personal disappointment with God.
 Yes, it covers a lot of ground, but Tucker does an exceptional job of introducing and summarizing the issues.
 She provides enough information, but not too much, which can pave the way for you to explore any of these issues in more depth on your own.